B.19 Disciplinary Actions

 The University believes that employees need to know what is expected of them in order to satisfactorily perform their jobs.
 However, occasionally, an employee may not be performing the job satisfactorily or may violate University rules.

-Disciplinary actions are intended to correct substandard work performance and/or rule violations, not punish the employee.
+Disciplinary actions are intended to correct substandard work performance, conduct, and/or rule violations, not punish the employee.
 The disciplinary process is based on the concepts of just cause, fairness, equitableness and reasonableness.
-It is the University's policy and practice that discipline be progressive in nature, beginning with the least severe action necessary to correct the undesirable situation, and increasing in severity only if the condition is not corrected.
-In addition to being progressive in nature, it is important that the degree of discipline be directly related to the seriousness of the offense and the employee's record.
+The University supports a process of progressive discipline to address employees work performance, conduct, and/or rule violations while reserving the ability to immediately terminate in instances of serious harm or misconduct.
+It is important that the degree of discipline be directly related to the seriousness of the offense and the employee's record.

 Generally, an informal reminder may be all that is necessary for an employee to correct a behavioral or job performance problem.
 However, if informal counseling is not successful in correcting the problem or if the problem is severe, formal disciplinary steps may be warranted.
 These steps may include, but do not necessarily have to include, the following: